rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -DisableTools
-Turns off the function call for this execution only!
+Disables the function call for this execution only!

 ```yml
 Parameter Set: (All)